LispEngineer/genera-src/gczm/README.md

 need to review every instruction and ensure exactly one call to `retrieve-operands` (or `retrieve-check-operands`) is made.

+### Resolution

+As it turns out, I misinterpreted Spec 6.4.3 about what happens when you CALL a 0 address.
+"When the address 0 is called as a routine, nothing happens and the return value is false."
+I interpreted this as "you should return from the current routine with the value false," but what it actually means is that "you should store the value false into the store variable in the CALL instruction."

+So, that was causing the CALL instruction at 0x8DA7 (itself an unusual instruction in that it calls the address at the top of the stack) to return early from routine 0x8D92.

+In doing so, I think I figured some things out.

+Routine 0x8D92 prints an object in the room inventory.

+Routine 0x8EAA prints an entire room.

+My various object attribute and property routines seem to work properly.

+Implementing a complex interpreter against an unclear specification is a very difficult task.
+Debugging said interpreter is even harder.

+Anyway, at this point, Zork I now runs (seemingly properly) until the first SREAD instruction, with expected output.

 # Information

 ## `zork1.z3`